adriangb/xpresso/docs/advanced/dependencies/caching.md

 Xpresso has a dependency caching system.
 This allows re-using of already computed dependencies within a request response cycle.
 This is also what enables Xpresso to persist `"app"` scoped dependencies across requests (see [Scopes]).
-By default, all dependencies are cached within their execution scope, but this can be disabled on a per-dependency basis with the `use_cache` argument to `Dependant`.
+By default, all dependencies are cached within their execution scope, but this can be disabled on a per-dependency basis with the `use_cache` argument to `Depends`.

 First we are going to declare a placeholder dependency with no sub-dependencies.
 We are just going to compare instances, so there's nothing else needed in this dependency.